neondatabase/website/next/content/docs/guides/stepzen.md

 ```

 <Admonition type="note">
 You can also use StepZen without creating an account.
-The difference is that you will get a public account, which means that your schema will be public, and everyone with the link can query data from your database.
-You can find more information about this in the [StepZen documentation](https://stepzen.com/docs/quick-start/install-and-setup).
+The difference is that you will have a public account, which means that your schema will be public, and everyone with the link can query data from your database.
+For more information, refer to the [StepZen documentation](https://stepzen.com/docs/quick-start/install-and-setup).
 </Admonition>

 Next, create a local directory for your StepZen workspace and navigate to the directory.
 For example: